rpyaduvanshi950/LLM-s-Personality-check/README.md

 Final scores, along with statistical metrics, are printed and saved in a JSON file for easy access and further analysis.

 ### 8. **Personality Trait Simulation**
-Beyond numerical analysis, the notebook can simulate personality traits by generating personalized descriptions based on the OCEAN model.
+Beyond numerical analysis, the repository can simulate personality traits by generating personalized descriptions based on the OCEAN model.
 Using the OpenAI API, it creates text that reflects specific personality dimensions.

 ## Example Output

-Upon execution, the notebook provides insights such as:
+Upon execution, the repository provides insights such as:

 ```
 Personality Trait Analysis: